Pavilion

 Download 1800 Pixels JPEG Image.

-Our Hi Ladders High articles are prepped and available in these languages: Turkish, Arabic (Standard), Chinese (Mandarin), Hindi, Portuguese, Korean, Dutch, Italian, French, Japanese, Russian, Indonesian, German, Spanish and English, ready for your use.
+Ready-to-feature articles on Hi Ladders High are available in these languages: Turkish, Arabic (Standard), Chinese (Mandarin), Hindi, Portuguese, Korean, Dutch, Italian, French, Japanese, Russian, Indonesian, German, Spanish and English, for your convenience.

 Hi Ladders High is a non-profit project launched in the summer of 2018.
 In the Summer Camp of Tanghe Primary School in Luotian County, Hubei Province, One Take Architects and college volunteers, together with left-behind children designed and built this pavilion.
 Kid without professional architectural training could be involved in the whole process of designing and building, which is what we call 'an indeterminate participatory open ended situation'.